randyrossi/vicii-kawari/doc/FORKING.md

 1. Keep the extra register activation [REGISTERS.md](REGISTERS.md) (i.e POKEing "VIC2" into 0x3f) functional along with the 'reserved' 0x3b-0x3f extra mem access mechanism.
 The extra mem registers 0x83 (VERSION), 0x90-0x9f (VARIANT) should also remain functional.
 This will allow a single upstream configuration utilty to successfully talk to your variant and at least display the variant name and its version.
 You are free to use an additional extra register activation sequence for your own scheme.

+2. The format for build strings is:

+    <BRANCH><BOARD>[-SUBVARIANT]

+    BRANCH must be 4 characters. i.e. MAIN
+    BOARD must be 2 characters. i.e. LH
+    SUBVARIANT can be up 4 chars (plus 1 for the dash) and is optional. i.e. -DOTC

-2. Replace the 4 character variant prefix with your own unique string.
-This can be any name you wish as long as you do not use the reserved MAIN, DOTC, MRGB, MDVI.
+Replace the 4 character variant BRANCH with your own unique string.
+This can be any name you wish as long as you do not use the reserved 'MAIN'.
 This value will be displayed to users by the configuration utility.
 It will point users to your fork where they can find a custom config utility for your variant (if needed).
-The variant suffix is also used to match hardware to flash image builds.
+Board codes are:
     No suffix = beta board
     LH = Trion Mini
     LG = Trion Large